yiminl18/QDMIDB/qdmidb/README.md

-# QMIDB
+# QDMIDB

-QMIDB implements a query-driven approach to impute missing values in relational database.
+QDMIDB implements a query-driven approach to impute missing values in relational database.